-- 1.1 The following shall be entitled to membership of the Library: - 1.1.1 Staff and students of the University. - 1.1.2 Staff of the University's Students' Association (AUTSA). - 1.1.3 Members of the University Council, University Advisory Boards, and persons awarded an honorary status by the Council of the University. - 1.1.4 Persons who are officially and currently engaged in research and/or teaching students of the University. - 1.2 The following are entitled to free membership to access the print collection and where licences permit, access to e-resources within the Library: - 1.2.1 Alumni. - 1.2.2 Staff and students of associated organisations that have a written agreement, or memorandum of understanding, with the University that specifically includes Library membership. - 1.2.3 Staff and students from other New Zealand and Australian Universities accessing the Library collection in person if their institutions are members of reciprocal borrowing schemes. - 1.3 Members of the public may apply for external membership, for which a fee is charged.
+- 1.1 The following shall be entitled to membership of the Library: - 1.1.1 Staff and students of the University. - 1.1.2 Staff of the University's Students' Association (AUTSA). - 1.1.3 Members of the University Council, University Advisory Boards, and persons awarded an honorary status by the Council of the University. - 1.1.4 Persons who are officially and currently engaged in research and/or teaching students of the University. - 1.2 The following are entitled to free membership to access the print collection and where licences permit, access to e-resources within the Library: - 1.2.1 Alumni. - 1.2.2 Retired staff members of the University. - 1.2.3 Staff and students of associated organisations that have a written agreement, or memorandum of understanding, with the University that specifically includes Library membership. - 1.2.4 Staff and students from other New Zealand and Australian Universities accessing the Library collection in person if their institutions are members of reciprocal borrowing schemes. - 1.3 Members of the public may apply for external membership, for which a fee is charged.